etiennestuder/gradle-jooq-plugin/README.md

 `generateJooqSchemaSource` and `generateTestJooqSchemaSource` are available.

 The code generation tasks are automatically configured as dependencies of the corresponding source compilation tasks of the Java plugin.
-Hence, running a build that eventually needs to compile sources will first trigger the jOOQ code generation tasks.
+Hence, running a build that eventually needs to compile sources will first trigger the required jOOQ code generation tasks.
 Run the full build as usual:

 ```console
 gradle build